What is the expected customer response rate to email marketing?

 If after you evaluate current efforts and see no improvement, I would consider your ROI on your time and if there are better ways to market with increase customers, then focus your time on those tasks.

 Hope that helps!

 Hi - it somewhat depends on how close your social group on email is.
 When I ran a used equipment business we had over 100,000 emails, and we got a consistent 12-15% open rate.
-However, click through rate was lower, maybe 3-5%, But in email groups that are closer knit, and I would expect customers in a salon are that way, you might get higher rates.
+However, the click-through rate was lower, maybe 3-5%.
+In email groups that are closer-knit, I would expect customers in a salon are that way, you might get higher rates.
 The easiest way to find out is to use some snippets to track your emails.
 If you are not doing that already, you should.
-Most of the big email providers like ConstantContact and MailChimp have those type of stats built in and are very useful.
+Most of the big email providers like ConstantContact and MailChimp have those type of stats built-in and are very useful.

 It depends.
 On some things I run, I get a 10-20% open rate.
 On others a 30% to 40% and on others, barley 10%.
 It depends on your market, your message and whether that message contains something the prospect needs or wants right now.

 Do you send out anything else during the month?
 Studies and my experience shows that you need to be something at least weekly.
 Are you sure your list is made up of those who need or want your services?

 A marketing assessment would clearly help you define and clarify your marketing.